 Credit risk is monitored on a regular basis by the Fund Manager in accordance with policies and procedures in place.
-Investment Committee's main objectives include: (i) to determine the investment strategies and tactics to be adopted to manage the Funds in accordance with the investment objectives and guidelines as set out in the prospectus and term sheet; and (ii) to review the Funds performance and discuss the various strategies adopted at the sectoral and occasionally at the stock level.
+The Investment Committee's main objectives include: (i) to determine the investment strategies and tactics to be adopted to manage the Funds in accordance with the investment objectives and guidelines as set out in the prospectus and term sheet; (ii) to review the Fund's performance and discuss the various strategies adopted at the sectoral and occasionally at the stock level.
 The Funds Advisory Board's main objectives are to protect the interests of the investors.
-It also has a responsibility to consider the investment strategies adopted for the individual Funds and to review the performance of each Fund at a strategic level.
-Additionally the Advisory Board will consider events and action that may have given rise to a conflict of interest and advise the Fund Manager on possible remedies, if appropriate.
+It also has the responsibility to consider the investment strategies adopted for the individual funds and to review the performance of each Fund at a strategic level.
+Additionally the Advisory Board also considers events and actions that may have given rise to a conflict of interest and advise the Fund Manager on possible remedies, if appropriate.
 Where the credit risk is not in accordance with the investment policy or guidelines of the Fund, the Fund Manager is obliged to rebalance the portfolio as soon as is reasonably practicable after each determination that the portfolio is not in compliance with the stated investment parameters.

-(a) Credit risk (continued)
+(b) Credit risk (continued)